 - Sacroiliac injury

 - Knee injury

 - Tight hips or thighs

 1) Begin on all fours with knees directly below hips & hands slightly ahead of shoulders.
 Slide right knee forward to back of right wrist; bring right foot to the front of left knee.
 Outside of right shin will rest on floor.
-Slowly slide left leg back, straightening knee & descending front of thigh to floor.
+Slowly slide left leg back, straightening knee and descending front of thigh to floor.
 Lower outside of right buttock to floor.
 Position right heel just in front of left hip.

 4) Bring hands to top of pelvis.
 Push down.
 Against this pressure, lift lower rim of rib cage.
 Back ribs lift a little faster than front.

-6) With hands back on floor slide left knee forward, exhale & lift up & back into Downward Facing Dog.
+6) With hands back on floor slide left knee forward, exhale & lift up and back into Downward Facing Dog.
 Take a few breaths, drop the knees to all-fours on another exhalation & repeat with legs reversed.

 Thread The Needle Pose is a great variation for beginners….